Chaneya: Chaneya tenuis

-Samara with 22-34.5 mm (average 27 mm) diameter fruits.
-The equal to subequal lobes are 13 mm long by 5.3 mm wide with entire margins and elliptical to obovate in outline.
-Two alternative whorls of five carpels (6 – 8 mm diameter smooth outer surface fruit bodies) placed near the margins of thickened disk with small undeveloped and possibly abortive ovaries, but unknown plant cuticles.
-Although resembling a flower, this species identified as a fruit with five petal like wings.
+This fruit is a Samara measuring between 22 and 34.5 mm in diameter, with an average diameter of 27 mm.
+It has near equal lobes, each roughly 13 mm long and 5.3 mm width, with entire margins and an elliptical to obovate shape.
+Two alternating whorls of five carpels form smooth outer fruit bodies between 6 and 8 mm in diameter, situated near the margins of a thickened disc.
+There are small, undeveloped and possibly abortive ovaries, but plant cuticles are unknown.
+Although this species morphologically resembles a flower, it is nevertheless interpreted as a fruit with five petal-like wings.

-The species has been identified from a number of fossil localities across the North American west, with the oldest dating to the Early Eocenes Ypresian age in the Green River Formation, Wyoming and Clarno Formation of Oregon, USA.
-In the Canadian far west fossils are known from the Eocene Okanagan Highlands in the Allenby Formation at Whipsaw Creek and the McAbee Fossil Beds near Cache Creek, British Columbia.
+The species has been identified from a number of fossil locations across western North America, with the oldest dating to the Early Eocenes (Ypresian) age in Wyoming's Green River Formation and Oregon's Clarno Formation.
+The fossils are also found near Canada's Pacific coast, including in the Eocene Okanagan Highlands at the Allenby Formation at (Whipsaw Creek, British Columbia) and the McAbee Fossil Beds near Cache Creek, British Columbia.
 The youngest occurrence in North America is from the Priabonian Florissant Formation of Colorado.
-Two localities in China are also host to C. tenuis, the Yilan and Shanwang floras.
+Two localities in China are also host to Chaneya tenuis: the Yilan and Shanwang floras.